- Heating Fuel Deliveries

 Your heating fuel purchase decisions should be based on your personal situation, and whichever option makes you feel most comfortable.
 Many people like our Smart Choice plan because it gives them protection whether prices go up or down.
-And both our Smart Choice and Easy Pay plans make your fuel bills easier to manage by spreading them evenly over eight to twelve months.
+And both our Smart Choice and Easy Pay plans make your fuel bills easier to manage by spreading them evenly over eight to eleven months.

 There are really only two kinds of price protection; those that fix your price and those that set a ceiling (often known as a cap) on the price you pay and also allow your price to drop if market prices go down.
 Payment methods for fixed and capped price programs include pre-buys (payment in full in advance) and budgets (monthly payments for 8 to 12 months).